Steven Long: Horses and journalism

 In mid 2010, Long interviewed actor Tony Curtis, a horse lover whose wife Jill runs a horse rescue center, for an article in Cowboys & Indians magazine.
-It turned out to be Curtis's final interview before his September 29, 2010, death.
+It was Curtis's final interview before his September 29, 2010, death.

 Fiction

 In 2012, Long released his first fact-based novel, Ruby's Passing, about a murder committed in 1955 in Dickinson, Texas.